DiPiazza/learning/README.md

 # learning
-This is the learning gir repository!!
+This is the learning git repository!!

 added a line here!